 That’s one of the best things to do in Iceland is bathing in natural hot springs.
 Cold or warm outside – doesn’t matter, because when you dip in the hot waters of the geothermal pools life just instantly becomes better.

 One of the famous commercial and very well promoted hot springs in Iceland is Blue Lagoon.
-However, there are so many natural hot pools in Iceland, that you can choose by yourself which one you prefer to visit.
+However, there are so many natural hot pools in Iceland, that you can choose for yourself which one you prefer to visit.
 The smaller and more hidden pools are less popular, but equally (or even more) amazing, so you can enjoy your time there alone.
 I’ve compiled the full list of natural hot springs in Iceland in the post here (that most of the time are also free), so head there for more details.